 The challenge was not cryptography but engineering, building a scalable and reliable service for the government that would continue to function even under constant cyber-attack.

-The system went in to production in 2009 and over the last 8 years we have continued to innovate adding more and more functionality to the platform.
-We have added post-quantum signatures to replace RSA, Anti-Tamper hardware (Black Lantern), a provenance calculus designed to track and trace digital information as it crosses organizational boundaries.
+The system went in to production in April 2008 and over the last decade we have continued to innovate adding more and more functionality to the platform.
+We have added post-quantum signatures to replace RSA, Anti-Tamper hardware (Black Lantern), a provenance calculus designed to track and trace digital information as it crosses organizational boundaries and many other new ideas.

-Guardtime’s mission in life is to work with partners and leverage our stack to build enterprise solutions.
+Ultimately, blockchains are just tools used to solve customer problems.
+Guardtime’s mission in life is to leverage the tools we have built, work with partners and build the highest quality enterprise solutions.